redpaperheart/Cinder-TextureStore/readme.md

 Cinder-TextureStore.
 ===========

-A helpful class to manage images loading/storing.
+A helpful class to manage the loading and storing of images.
+To be used with the [Cinder](https://libcinder.org/) framework, version 0.9.0.

+Tested only on Mac/Xcode.

 Based on work/code from Paul Houx.

-Tested with Cinder's glnext-branch on Mac/Xcode.
-Currently most likely not compatible with Windows.

 Work in progress /  Todo: